 California and LA County Dog Related Laws

-Dogs that are four months old or older must be licensed with the LA County Department of Animal Care and Control.
+You must license all dogs four months and up with the LA County Department of Animal Care and Control.
 These licenses are good for one year.
 If not updated, there is a $20 penalty.
 All dogs are required vaccinated against rabies.
 The city provides some low-cost rabies clinics each July.
-The city further reduces license fees if the dog was spayed or neutered.
-Also, Los Angeles Municipal Code Section 10.32.010 prohibits dogs from running by themselves on any public street or park without a leash on.
+The municipality further reduces license fees if the dog was spayed or neutered.
+The Los Angeles Municipal Code Section 10.32.010 prohibits dogs from running by themselves on any public street or park without a leash on.

 The leash must not exceed six feet.
-It is illegal for dogs to be transported to the bed of any truck.
+It is illegal to transport dogs in the bed of any truck.
 However, the exception is if the dog is cross-tethered securely.
-Dogs are prohibited from defecating on public property.
-Dogs are also disallowed from barking in a manner that disturbs the peace of a neighborhood.
+Dogs remain prohibited from defecating on public property.
+Dogs must refrain from barking in a disturbing interfering with the peace of a neighborhood.
 The city requests that if a person sees a wild animal on their property to call animal control.
 California law is specific regarding dog bites and attacks.
 Hurt in a dangerous dog mauling?
-If so, this comprehensive list of canine-related laws and ordinances can help in answering your questions.
+If so, this comprehensive list of canine-related statutes and ordinances can help in answering your questions.
 Also, it should help you get the compensation you deserve.